dutchaug/beginners-workshop/lesson03/README.md

 1. Browse to the **onClick(View v)** method and implement the following code:
   * Retrieve the e-mail message from the EditText view.
   * Create an implicit intent to send an e-mail and pass the retrieved e-mail address, subject and message in an intent extra.

+> Notice that you don't need any permissions to use implicit intents to other applications.
+You are basically leaving the end user in control of how and what will be done with their data.
+They can simply cancel the e-mail composition by pressing the back button.